 - Merrell Women’s Hydro Moc Water Shoe – Best Arch Support

-1. Merrell Men’s All Out Blaze Aero Sport Hiking Water Shoe – Premium Choice
+1. Merrell Men’s All Out Blaze Sieve Water Shoes – Best Wading Sandals

-These wet wading shoes by Merrel are phenomenal water shoes.
-I love the fact that they are all mesh, allowing breathability and constant drain of water.
+These wet wading shoe cum sandals by Merrel are phenomenal water shoes.
+I love the fact that they are very sandals like allowing breathability and constant drain of water.
 They are considerably lightweight too.
 The high-quality Vibram rubber outsole means they will always have your back while you wade through slick rocks.

-Then they are pretty durable.
+Then they are pretty durable, made 100% from leather.
 My pair has been going strong for almost three years now.
 Also, the flexible body of the shoe allows easy movement of your feet as you twist and turn while climbing rocks.
 The sizing is perfect and true to what they mention in the charts.

-Overall, an excellent shoe for hiking and wet wading.
+Overall, an excellent shoe for wet wading.
 But the same cannot be said for dry terrain hiking.
-The mesh on these shoes is not fine enough to let dry sand out.
+The shoes have medium arches and are not recommended for long hikes.
 I had to stop several times in between my hike in Utah.
-So it is better to keep them just for WET wading.
+Otherwise one of the best sandals for wet wading.

 - Breathable and lightweight